jtcdbob/markdown_test/README.md

 ====== After 11 pass, the residual is 5.3E-5 ======
 !!
 MAPREDUCE ITERATION CONVERGES AFTER 11 PASS
 ```
+The total time for Gauss-Seidel to converge is 28 minutes.

 Results for blocked pagerank (Jacobi):